PagerDuty/developer-docs/docs/webhooks/01-v3-Overview.md

 }
 ```

+### Custom Headers

+The `custom_headers` of a webhook subscription define any optional headers that will be passed along with the payload to the destination URL.
+The header values are redacted in GET requests, but are not redacted on the webhook when delivered to the webhook's endpoint.
+All header names must be unique within a webhook subscription.

 ### Events

 The `events` of a webhook subscription define which [event types](#event-types) will produce webhooks for the subscription.
 A subset of all event types may be provided if the destination is only interested in a limited set of events.